dylanleclair/fictional-journey/README.md

 # fictional-journey

+# Note - this is deprecated as of April 8th, and will be updated before final submission.

 A repository for the SENG 300 Group Project

 To run our code, you will need to first clone the repository from GitHub.